Complete Guide to Marijuana Addiction and Treatment

 Although the topic of marijuana addiction is one that is highly debated, research suggests that between nine and 30 percent of individuals who use marijuana may develop some degree of marijuana use disorder.
 The U.S. Department of Health and Human Services also reports that one in every 11 marijuana users will become addicted.

-Marijuana may have a wide range of physical and mental effects and doesn’t always affect everyone in the same way.
+Marijuana abuse and addiction can cause a variety of problems that affect the overall well-being of an individual.
+It may have a wide range of physical and mental effects and doesn’t always affect everyone in the same way.

 Immediate short-term effects of marijuana abuse may include:

 - Impaired learning